 - 1. Remove the grille.

-- 2. Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.

-- 3. Install the grille.
+(See GRILLE-PLINTH INSTALLATION). - 2.
+Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.
+Do not touch the condenser coil. - 3.
+Install the grille.

 SAFETY • INSTALLATION & INTEGRATION • OPERATING INSTRUCTIONS • MAINTENANCE • SERVICE